liferay/liferay-docs/develop/reference/articles/06-themes/02-theme-components-and-workflow.markdown

     - `_custom.scss`: custom CSS styling
     - `main.js`: the theme's JavaScript

-2. Build and deploy the theme to your Liferay server.
+2. Build and deploy the theme to your @product@ server.

 3. Apply the theme
     [through the Look and Feel menu](/discover/portal/-/knowledge_base/7-1/page-set-look-and-feel)